 Price & availability

-In the UK the Honor 20 Lite is available from 15 May for £249.99 from Carphone Warehouse and other retailers including Amazon.
-Carphone Warehouse, however, is the only place you can buy the Midnight Black version until the autumn.
+In the UK the Honor 20 Lite is available from from Carphone Warehouse and other retailers including Amazon.
+Carphone Warehouse, however, is the only place you can buy the Midnight Black version on contract.

 We suspect, though, that most people will prefer the Phantom Blue which – confusingly – is unlike Honor’s previous phones with that name as it’s now a gradient that runs from dark blue to purple.